bhav09/Sending_mail/README.md

 # Sending_mail
-Covers the basics of sending mail via python.
+Covers the basics of sending an e-mail via python.

 1.Sending mail to your own self (Basics_of_SMTP.py)